-Remember, lines containing functions such as "Output" are executed in less than 1ms... so fast you won't even see them be displayed!
+Remember, lines containing functions such as "Output" are executed in less than 1ms... so fast that you won't even see them be displayed!

 If you run into problems, use the Edit Menu to make necessary changes to the program to correct things.
 Turn off the power to the T6 MCU; wait for five seconds before turning it back on.
 At the Main Menu, choose "Edit Program" and make changes.
 Be sure to send the edited program to the T6 MCU before you run it!
+Once everything seems to be working correctly, disconnect the pocket programmer and store it in a secure place.

-Notice: If the pocket programmer is disconnected, the MCU will automatically run at full speed when power is reapplied.
+Notice: If the pocket programmer is disconnected, the MCU will automatically run its program when power is applied.